 Betsy Newman, Producer/Director/Editor.
 Betsy Newman is a documentary filmmaker and web content developer currently working for South Carolina ETV, the state PBS affiliate where she has produced more than a dozen documentaries.
 Her films have been broadcast nationally and have won a Telly, a CINE Golden Eagle Award and a Southeast EMMY.
 For more than a decade she was Co-National Coordinator of the U.S. office of the International Public Television Conference (INPUT).
 In 2016 she received the South Carolina Governor's Award in the Humanities.
 She has written numerous successful proposals to state humanities councils and has been awarded several grants from the National Endowment for the Humanities, including for Reconstruction 360 (www.reconstruction360.org) and Between the Waters: Hobcaw Barony Website Project (www.betweenthewaters.org).
 She has an MA in theater from the University of North Carolina and was a member of Les Nickelettes from 1974-1980.
 While in San Francisco she lived in the Goodman Building and helped to run the Goodman Theater, where the Nickelettes frequently rehearsed and performed several plays.
 The Goodman Building was at the center of the alternative arts scene of the 1970s and has been described as “the last survivor of low rent, easy access, communal living spaces in the city.”

 Debra Pollock, Executive Producer.
 Debra Pollock, a proud member of Actors Equity, has performed professionally around the world as a singer and actress.
 She was a company member of Les Nickelettes in the early 1980s and performed in multiple productions including Spaced Out a Sci-fi Musical, The Didi Glitz Story, and Anarchy in High Heels; directed The Didi Glitz Story and the infamous NYC production of Anarchy in High Heels.
 She went on to sing professionally in Italy and toured internationally with multiple performers and bands.
 Debra last trod the boards with a three plus year stint in Always, Patsy Cline at the Denver Center for the Arts.
-Professionally, today, she is a LGBTQ advocate and non-profit executive, having worked as the CEO of the Center on Colfax – LGBTQ Colorado; and is currently the Director of Development at the LGBTQ Center of the Desert in Palm Springs, CA. Debra and her wife Maureen, of 28 years, live in Palm Springs, CA.
+Professionally, today, she is a LGBTQ advocate and non-profit executive, having worked as the CEO of the Center on Colfax – LGBTQ Colorado.
+Debra and her wife Maureen, of 28 years, live in Palm Springs, CA.

 PROMOTE THIS PROJECT